Ketoconazole: Generic names

 Ketoconazole is the generic name of the drug and its INN, USAN, BAN, and JAN.

 Brand names

 Ketoconazole has been marketed under a large number of brand names.

 Availability

 Ketoconazole is available widely throughout the world.

-In 2013, the European Medicines Agency's Committee on Medicinal Products for Human Use (CHMP) recommended that a ban be imposed on the use of oral ketoconazole for systemic use in humans throughout the European Union, after concluding that the risk of serious liver injury from systemic ketoconazole outweighs its benefits.
+In 2013, the European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) recommended that a ban be imposed on the use of oral ketoconazole for systemic use in humans throughout the European Union, after concluding that the risk of serious liver injury from systemic ketoconazole outweighs its benefits.